collective/pas.plugins.authomatic/README.rst

   - ``iconclasses`` which is applied in the templates to an span.
   - ``buttonclasses`` which is applied in the templates to the button.
   - ``as_form`` (true/false) which renders a form for OpenId providers.

+- each provider can get an optional entry ``propertymap``.
+  It is a mapping from authomatic/provider user properties to plone user properties, like ``"fullname": "name",``.
+  Look at each providers documentation which properties are available.

 Source Code and Contributions
 -----------------------------